syncfusion-content/wpf-docs/wpf/DataGrid/Styles-and-Templates.md

 ## Styling Sort icon

-The appearance of sort indicator can be customized by editing the style of [GridHeaderCellControl](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridHeaderCellControl.html).
-Once the `GridHeaderCellControl` style is edited, go to PART_SortButtonPresenter.
+The appearance of `sort indicator` can be customized by editing the style of [GridHeaderCellControl](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridHeaderCellControl.html).
+Once the `GridHeaderCellControl` style is edited, go to `PART_SortButtonPresenter`.

 ### Default GridHeaderCellControl style